-Eric Pape has authored analyses, columns, opinions, long-form narratives, deep-dive investigations and produced multimedia projects during a career on five continents.
-As a Paris-based correspondent for Newsweek International, he focused on Europe, but also worked in Africa and the Middle East, and he previously reported in Southeast Asia and South America.
-He has contributed to the Los Angeles Times Arts & Entertainment section and its Sunday magazine, The New York Times, The Guardian, Spin Magazine, Foreign Policy, the Daily Beast, Fast Company, Slate, Vibe and dozens of other publications.
-He has appeared on CNN, Al-Jazeera, Fox News, MSNBC and NPR, as well as in various French and Spanish media.
+Eric Pape has worked as a journalist on five continents.
+As a Paris-based correspondent for Newsweek International, he reported and wrote from across Europe, while also engaging in crisis reporting in Africa and the Middle East.
+He has also reported extensively in Southeast Asia on politics, human rights, corruption and strife, and in South America on the U.S. drug war.
+Pape has been a contributor to the L.A.
+Times Arts and Entertainment section and its Sunday magazine, Foreign Policy, the Daily Beast and Spin magazine.
+His writing has also appeared in The New York Times, The Guardian, Fast Company, Vibe and dozens of other publications in the U.S., Asia, Europe and Latin America.
+He has frequently appeared on television and radio as an analyst and commentator.

-As deputy editor of Pierre Omidyar’s media startup Civil Beat in Hawaii, Pape focused on maximizing the real-world impact of watchdog and investigative reporting by making articles more engaging, penetrating and accessible.
-He’s collaborated on audio and video reports, podcasts and immersive media projects, and was a story advisor on the Peabody Award-winning documentary, Who Killed Chea Vichea?
-Primary focuses: international politics, immigration, exile, terrorism, trauma, street basketball, the cost of living, pop culture, music, cinema and innovative storytelling.
-Pape is an alum of the John S. Knight Fellowship at Stanford University, where he co-authored a comic book inspired by one of his long-form articles.
-He recently completed another journalistic graphic novel in collaboration with Human Rights Watch.
-It deals with a #MeToo story of an exile who fled to the United States.
+Pape is also a media consultant who focuses on updating and professionalizing editorial visions and techniques, and on arranging co-publishing agreements between media.
+As Deputy Editor of Pierre Omidyar’s nonprofit media startup Civil Beat in Hawaii, he worked to maximize the real-world impact of watchdog and investigative reporting.
+Pape was also a story advisor on the Peabody Award-winning documentary, Who Killed Chea Vichea?
+He is an alum of the John S. Knight Fellowship at Stanford University where he co-authored a comic book inspired by one of his long-form articles.
+Pape recently completed a second journalistic graphic novel.